mukesh100/MyFirstSpringApplication/README.md

 #### 4th API -----> Update the students details of the student table from database.

-#### 5th API -----> Delete the students i.e. make the students which you want to delete inactive keeping detais safe.
+#### 5th API -----> Delete the students i.e. make the students which you want to delete inactive keeping details safe.